 - Loss of benefits.

 If you are a member of the military and are facing this type of a charge, Patterson Weaver Law, LLC strongly encourages you to not only consult a civilian attorney regarding the civilian criminal case, but also a military attorney or JAG officer that can fully advise you on threats to your career.

 How Can an Attorney Help?

 It is important to remember that the prosecutor in your case, and/or the Colorado Springs police officer that arrested you, are not your friends looking to cut you a deal.
 You may need an attorney to help you navigate the criminal justice process to get you the best deal possible.
 An experienced criminal defense lawyer can identify issues such as self-defense or defense of others that will be useful in negotiating with the prosecution.
-If needed, a competent and experienced trial attorney such as those at Patterson Weaver Law can represent a client at trial and often obtain a very positive outcome.
+If needed, a competent and experienced trial attorney such as those at Patterson Weaver Law, LLC can represent a client at trial and often obtain a very positive outcome.

 While every case is different and has unique challenges, specific benefits to clients of hiring an attorney can include:

 - A plea to a lesser charge; Reduced probation term;

 - Reduced fine;